jazzband/django-analytical/docs/tutorial.rst

 Identifying authenticated users
 ===============================

+When you visitors post questions on IPv6 or tell about their experience with transitioning, they first log in through the standard Django authentication system.
+Clicky can identify and track individual visitors and you want to use this feature.

-Some analytics services, such as Clicky, can identify and track individual visitors.
-If django-analytical tags detect that the current user is authenticated, they will automatically include code to send the username to services that support this feature.
+If django-analytical template tags detect that the current user is authenticated, they will automatically include code to send the username to services that support this feature.
 This only works if the template context has the current user in the ``user`` or ``request.user`` context variable.
 If you use a :class:`~django.template.RequestContext` to render templates (which is recommended anyway) and have the :class:`django.contrib.auth.context_processors.auth` context processor in the :data:`TEMPLATE_CONTEXT_PROCESSORS` setting (which is default), then this identification works without having to make any changes.